marhaasa/apache-airflow-demo/README.md

 ## Start the demo

 1. Navigate to the root of apache-airflow-demo folder via your terminal.
-2. Run the following command: `docker compose up airflow-init && docker compose up`
+2. Run the following command: `docker compose build && docker compose up airflow-init && docker compose up`
 3. To access the most relevant services follow the following links or use the following connection string to access the postgres database:

 - [Airflow UI](http://localhost:8080)